awsdocs/amazon-emr-management-guide/doc_source/emr-managed-notebooks-create.md

 1. Enter a **Notebook name** and an optional **Notebook description**\.

-1. If you have an active cluster running Hadoop, Spark, and Livy to which you want to attach the notebook, leave the default **Choose an existing cluster** selected, click **Choose**, select a cluster from the list, and then click **Choose cluster**\.
-Only clusters that meet the requirements appear\.
-For more information, see [Considerations When Using EMR Notebooks](emr-managed-notebooks-considerations.md)\.
+1. If you have an active cluster to which you want to attach the notebook, leave the default **Choose an existing cluster** selected, click **Choose**, select a cluster from the list, and then click **Choose cluster**\.
+For information about cluster requirements for EMR Notebooks, see [Considerations When Using EMR Notebooks](emr-managed-notebooks-considerations.md)\.

    **—or—**